-These are really delicious and the whole muffin thing makes them cook more quickly than traditional meatloaf.
+Okay, I know.
+“Meatloaf muffin” doesn’t exactly sound appetizing.
+But these turkey meatloaf muffins are really delicious.
+Plus, they’re healthy, and the whole muffin thing makes them cook more quickly than traditional meatloaf.

 I first dreamed up these muffins while doing some recipe testing with my friend and fellow dietitian Sarah.
 She tackled a plant-based variation (here’s the recipe – it’s a good one: vegetarian mini meatloaf) while I got creative with the turkey.

-To mix things up from the usual ketchup, I thought dijon mustard would go well with the turkey, and I was right!
+To mix things up from the usual ketchup, I thought dijon mustard would go well with the turkey.
+Turns out, I was right!
 I love how flavorful these ended up.

 These meatloaf muffins also happen to be gluten free (if you use GF certified oats), as the binder is oats rather than bread crumbs.